Uniview

 import type { Component } from 'svelte';

-// Create component registry (for custom components)
+// Create component registry (optional: for custom components)

 const registry = createComponentRegistry<Component>();